-Figure 2.13: Illustration of the proposed concept (group image) 'Cereal Box Contents' The 'Cereal Box' has three sections to suit different preferences.
-The 'Anonymous Box' is for those who want privacy, while the 'Sharing Box' is for those comfortable sharing stories openly.
-There's also a section with 'Prompts of the day' to help start conversations.
-This setup ensures everyone can participate comfortably, making storytelling a fun and inclusive experience.
+Figure 2.13: Illustration of the proposed concept (group image) 'Cereal Box Contents' The 'Cereal Box' has three sections to preferences. suit different The 'Anonymous Box' is for those who want privacy, while the 'Sharing Box' for those comfortable sharing openly.
+There's stories also section with 'Prompts of the Day' to conversations. help start This setup ensures everyone can participate comfortably. making storytelling a fun and inclusive experience.